 The Financial Act 2020 has added Sub-section (1G) in Section 260C of the Income Tax Act 1961.
 The provision to collect tax on remittance was introduced in the Finance Act.
 The tax collected at source (TCS) at the rate of 5% shall be imposed on the money sent outside India under the Liberalised Remittance Scheme (LRS) of the RBI.
 The new income tax rule has been effective from 1 October 2020.
 Here’s all you need to know about the new tax rule and how NRIs can save TCS on foreign remittances.

 - A TCS of 5% will apply for foreign remittances for foreign tour packages for the first Rs.
 7 lakhs per individual p.a.
 A rate of 20% will be applicable for expenditure above this limit.

-- In case of foreign remittance for medical treatment and education-related foreign remittances made out of loans, a TCS of 0.5% will apply for an amount exceeding Rs.
+- In case of foreign remittance for medical treatment and education-related foreign remittances made out of education loans, a TCS of 0.5% will apply for an amount exceeding Rs.
 7 lakh.

 - If the PAN is not provided to an authorised dealer of the foreign exchange, the TCS will be 10%.

 - If you have already paid tax as TDS and still the TCS is levied, you can claim a refund from the TCS.